 - Real life drama, which is about real life situations kids face, such as bullying, divorce, death of loved ones, and so on.

 - Kid adventures, which in turn are divided into many subgenres such as fantasy, sci-fi, Kid Detective story, or just plain "adventure".
 These tend to involve Kid Heroes who get caught up in plots involving danger, peril, villains, or any number of things.
 They range from relatively realistic to fantastical.

+PitfallsMany authors have difficulty portraying kid dialog realistically.
+This is because Most Writers Are Adults, and also because the way kids talk changes over time.
+Using modern slang can quickly date your story in only a few years, so try to avoid it, and instead concentrate on using the informal language that kids tend to use and the ways they talk to each other.
+THAT hasn't changed through the years, as reading the old Ramona Quimby books can attest to: their dialog is, for the most part, perfectly sound even here in the 21st century.
 Kids will quickly know that you didn't do your homework if you screw up the portrayal of their hobbies.
 For example, there have been many books using video games as a plot device written by people who obviously do not play them.
 You, reading this, probably do play them if you're under the age of 35, so you won't have that problem.
 But you still could easily get some other common childhood activity, especially a recent one, horribly wrong.
 Kids will notice immediately.
 They might shrug it off and just enjoy the story for what it is, they might be annoyed by your ignorance, or if it's a Critical Research Failure that affects the entire plot, they might tell everyone at school how much your book sucked and what an idiot you are.

 Suggested Themes and Aesops